SilindamMN/SilindamMN/README.md

 <br>

 - Collaborated with CPOs, Product Owners, developers, testers, training specialists, document specialists, and stakeholders to deliver software solutions.
-- Developed and maintained CRM, network management, and enterprise applications using .NET Framework, .NET Core, Angular, SQL Server, and Retool.
+- Developed and maintained CRM, network management, and enterprise applications using **Angular**, **.NET Core APIs**, **.NET MVC**, and a **microservices architecture**.
 - Built and integrated RESTful APIs with internal and external systems.
-- Developed Retool applications, AI agents, and automated workflows that reduced new client onboarding time, streamlined troubleshooting, resolved recurring issues, and saved time for technicians and field service agents.
+- Transitioned to **Retool** low-code development — modernizing legacy frontends, building automated workflows, and developing AI agents on the platform that reduced new client onboarding time, streamlined troubleshooting, and saved time for technicians and field service agents.
 - Implemented new features, resolved bugs, and enhanced existing applications.
 - Performed code reviews, testing, debugging, and troubleshooting.
 - Managed CI/CD deployments across development, staging, and pre-production environments.